V-Sekai/godot-flatbuffer-json-scene-format/README.md

 This feature should be part of the main engine to ensure it has official support and works well together.

 Use `fbjscn` and `fbjres` as the extensions.

+### Open problems

+1. How do we avoid creating yet another format that adds complexity to the ecosystem?

+   - One possible solution is to ensure that the new format is backward compatible with existing formats.
+   - Another approach is to provide clear documentation and tooling support to help developers transition smoothly between formats.
+   - Additionally, we can avoid exposing the internal format through the saver/loader system, keeping it hidden from users and only using it for specific purposes like merging scenes.
+This way, the complexity of managing multiple formats is reduced, and users can continue working with their preferred formats without being affected by the internal format.